c-cube/ocaml-containers/README.md

 scope of the `with_resource` call, because it will not be valid outside.
-OCaml's type system doesn't make it easy to forbid that so we rely on convention here (it would be possible, but cumbersome, using a record with an explicitely quantified function type).
+OCaml's type system doesn't make it easy to forbid that so we rely on convention here (it would be possible, but cumbersome, using a record with an explicitly quantified function type).

 Now we can read the file again: